 - 1. Download and expand the latest TDAS release .zip file.
-See section 2.3 THEMIS Science Software Download Software. - 2.
-Create a directory called TDAS into which you will copy the latest software.

-- 3. Move the tdas\x\xx folder into the TDAS directory you created. - 4.
+See the THEMIS web site: http://themis.ssl.berkeley.edu/software.shtml - 2.
+Create a directory called TDAS into which you will copy the latest software. - 3.
+Move the tdas_x_xx folder into the TDAS directory. - 4.
 Configure IDL to search the TDAS directory for IDL programs.
-See section 5.3.1 IDL PATH setup.
+See Section 2.3.1 IDL PATH setup.